The 'plant with no name' - Rare and threatened species found on Daintree's Lot 26

 The endangered Southern Cassowary

-The acquisition of Lot 34 Cape Tribulation Road will prevent its development for housing and help reverse the negative impacts of the subdivision created in 1982.
-This will help to fulfil our vision for the conservation of the Daintree Lowland Rainforest which requires the buyback of all undeveloped freehold properties so they can be managed for its exceptional conservation values.
+The acquisition of Lot 204 Cedar Road at Cow Bay will help fulfil our vision for the conservation of the Daintree Lowland Rainforest.
+This requires the buyback of all undeveloped freehold properties so they can be managed for their exceptional conservation values.

 STRONGER TOGETHER